aws-ia/ecs-blueprints/examples/lb-service/README.md

     * Tasks for this service will be deployed in private subnet
     * Service definition takes the load balancer target group created above as input.
     * Task definition consisting of task vCPU size, task memory, and container information including the above created ECR repository URL.
+    * Task definition also takes the task execution role ARN which is used by ECS agent to fetch ECR images and send logs to AWS CloudWatch on behalf of the task.

 The second half of `main.tf` focuses on creating the CI/CD pipeline using AWS CodePipeline and CodeBuild.
 This has following main components: